Geometric-Algebra Adaptive Filters: Geometric-Algebra Adaptive Filters

-In this section, the GAAFs are motivated following a least-squares approach, deriving the GA-LMS to minimize the cost function~\eqref{eq:AF_cost_function_1} in an adaptive manner.
-In the sequel, by modeling the observed data $d(i)$ and $u_i$ as stochastic processes, a mean-square analysis (steady-state) is performed.
+In this section, the GAAFs are motivated by deriving the GA-LMS to minimize the cost function~\eqref{eq:AF_cost_function_1} in an adaptive manner.
+This is done by writing~\eqref{eq:AF_cost_function_1} at instant $i$, yielding an instantaneous cost function $J(i)$~\cite{Diniz2013,HaykinWidrow}, as shown in the sequel.